sharetribe/flex-docs/src/docs/references/page-schema/index.md

             },
             "if": {
               "properties": {
-                "fieldType": {
-                  "const": "customAppearance"
+                "fieldType": { "const": "customAppearance" }
               }
-              }
             },
             "then": {
               "properties": {
                 "backgroundColor": {
                   "title": "Background color",
-                  "description": "Only displayed if the section doesn’t have a background image.", "type": "string",
+                  "description": "Only displayed if the section doesn't have a background image.", "type": "string",
                   "pattern": "^#[A-Fa-f0-9]{6}"
                 },